zachbellay/blog/content/posts/doxxing-for-good.md

 +++
 title="Doxxing for Good"
 date=2021-03-06
+extra.tldr="I found an unsecure webcam online, and called the guy to turn it off, and he did."
 +++

-**tl;dr:** I found an unsecure webcam online, and called the guy to turn it off, and he did.

 # The Story